A guide to firestopping materials

 Ablative coated batt is made from high density mineral wool or other fire-resistant materials with a high performance exterior coating.
 They come in large slabs, typically approximately 1200x600mm with varying thickness, and can be cut to size to fill large openings in fire-rated walls and floors.
 These boards are typically used in areas where pipes, ducts, and other large penetrations need to be sealed and are often used in conjunction with an intumescent mastic for the seals, and a paint-like fire rated coating for any exposed batt edges.

 When selecting firestopping materials, it is important to consider the specific requirements of the building and the applicable building codes and regulations.
-In addition, it is important to ensure that the materials are installed by trained and qualified personnel in accordance with manufacturer instructions and industry best practices.
+In addition, it is important to ensure that the materials are installed by trained and qualified passive fire protection installers, as correct installation is essential for maintaining the integrity of fire-resistant barriers and ensuring the system performs as intended in the event of a fire.
 Your selection will depend upon the test evidence that is available for a manufacturer's products, and will most likely result in a range of materials from the same manufacturer being used for each case.

 Here are some links to the Protecta and Rockwool websites where you can find more information on their fire stopping products: